ksdavidc/digitalgardenforJrCoders/src/site/notes/tests and other quirks/Test of scratchblocks.md

 >

 ### trying to capture just the subcodeblocks
-using detection:  `.callout-scratch2`.
+using detection:  `.callout-scratch2 code`.
 Works on site not here, but can get it to convert the scratchblock!?

+`class:scratchblocks`
 > [!scratch2]+ this is a scratch2 callout
 >below is a scratchblock codeblock.
 >```scratchblock
 >set [test3 v] to (0)
 >```
->
+>{ .hasInlineScratch }

+`class:scratchblocks`
+test

+`class:scratchblock`
+test

 # Simple Code Block